sfigg/commercialization-public/docset/manufacture/iot/add-a-provisioning-package-to-an-image.md

     This creates the product binaries at C:\\IoT-ADK-AddonKit\\Build\\&lt;arch&gt;\\ProductA\\Test\\Flash.FFU.

-2. Start **Windows IoT Core Dashboard** &gt; **Setup a new device** &gt; **Custom**, and browse to your image.
-Put the Micro SD card in the device, select it, accept the license terms, and click **Install**.
+2. Start **Windows IoT Core Dashboard** &gt; **Setup a new device** &gt; Device type: **Custom**, and browse to your image.
+Enter your device password.
+Put the Micro SD card in the device, select it.
+Accept the license terms, and click **Install**.
 This replaces the previous image with our new image.

 3. Put the card into the IoT device and start it up.
 After a short while, the device should start automatically, and you should see your app.

 **Check to see if your provisioning settings were applied**